top of page

 The BizAv PSP

-The BizAv PSP is a network of trained pilot peers throughout Europe and the rest of the world.
-The peers have been selected from participating PSP members and have received training from CAP to support fellow pilots wherever they are, whatever they fly and whoever they work for.
+The BizAv PSP is a network of trained peers - pilots, cabin crew, maintenance/engineers - available throughout Europe and the rest of the world.
+The peers have been selected from our wide-range of Peer Support Programmes (PSP), managed by the Centre for Aviation Psychology (CAP).
+They have been trained to support their fellow colleagues wherever they are, whatever they fly and whoever they work for.

-The BizAv PSP is based on the successful tailor-made PSPs that we run for multiple AOCs covering >15K pilots.
+The BizAv PSP is based on the successful tailor-made PSPs that we run for multiple AOCs covering > 32K aviators.
 The entire programme is administered and governed to the highest standards of confidentiality and data security, with the ability to provide trend data (never individual) to participating AOCs.

 To find out more, contact us directly or see our comprehensive question & answers.